flynnsharwood/masonryBoards/readme.md

 # masonryBoard

+## what this does

+it takes directories filled with pics and sub directories filled with pics, and converts it into html files linking to those images.
+The images are arranged in a masonry format (looks like pinterest).
+Click on the image to copy the image path.
+You can change the number of columns shown.

+## how to

 input your masterDir in the config.yml, the dir in which you want to store the created html files.

 Then create a csv file in the fileLists Folder.